pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 `
 ```

+Parameters:
-- with (Timetoken?): Start from a timetoken to retrieve any available cached messages (best-effort; non-17-digit values ignored).
+- with (Timetoken): Start timetoken to return available cached messages.
+Best-effort only; non-17-digit values are ignored.

 ##### Sample code

 ```
 1

 ```

 ##### Other examples